ango2/424-web-example/README.md

 To have code we can use for hands on exercises.

 ## Conflict on Master
-this section will be different on the conflictbranch.
+this section is now different on the conflictbranch as soon as we save, close, add, and commit it.

+##Method
+how will we resolve this conflict, since the "base" nwo has a conflict in it?